Sugar Damages Teeth, Let’s Not Sugarcoat It

 As a part of a healthy, well-balanced diet eat plenty of fruits, vegetables, nuts, seeds, whole grains, low-sugar dairy foods and water.
 Satisfy your sweet tooth with fresh fruit, Greek yogurt and chia seed pudding.
 You may also want to try low-sugar versions of some popular sweet foods and drinks, as long as they aren’t acidic.

 A good rule of thumb to follow is to limit your sugar to no more than 10% of your daily caloric intake.
 This has been shown to decrease your risk of tooth decay.
-To give you an example, the average person consumes about 350 calories in added sugar daily.
+To give you an example, the average person consumes about 350 calories of added sugar daily.

 In addition to eating less sugar, you can greatly reduce your risk of cavities by brushing twice a day with fluoride toothpaste for two minutes each time, flossing daily and visiting your dentist regularly.